New fatigue risk management rules for operators and pilots

 You must amend your operations manual to make it clear what appendix or appendices you intend to use for each activity and include documented limits that do not exceed the limits in the applicable appendix.
 Operator obligations apply under all the appendices, but additional requirements are applicable for appendices 2-6.

-If you intend to operate under multiple appendices you must develop and document procedures to enable pilots to transition between appendices without affecting aviation safety (subsection 13 and subparagraph 15.2(d) of CAO 48.1 Instrument 2013).
+If you intend to operate under multiple appendices you must develop and document procedures to enable pilots to transition between appendices without affecting aviation safety.

 Q. I think I can operate to Appendix 1.
 What does this mean in terms of operations manual amendments?